 In 1994 the building was added to the National Register of Historic Places.

-This past year, Ms. Worley decided to retire.
+In 2021, Ms. Worley announced her plans to retire.
 Robin Burgin became the Director of the Sequatchie County Public Library in February, 2022.
-Ms. Worley will continue to serve as a consultant until April, 2022.
+Ms. Worley served as a consultant to assist with the transition until April 2022.

 In May 2022, Farley’s Ace Hardware and the Master Gardeners from the UT Extension-Sequatchie County donated gorgeous flowers, plants, and planters.
 They also continue to generously give their time to care for and maintain the plants around the exterior of the library.

 In 2022, our Computer Lab moved to our Media Room and the Overton Conference Room became our Family Room.
 The Friends of the Library provided a child-sized table and chairs for the use of our smallest patrons.
 This room now hosts our children’s programs.

 Want to help?
 Join the Friends of the Library to be involved and help us provide fun, engaging programs and more!

 Check out membership details and dues on our Friends page.